ceddlyburge/tournament-organiser/README.md

   - attempt to add a game without the teams defined
   - want to be able to cancel editing
   - attempt to add a team with no name
+  - optimisation can't create an optimised order.
+It returns a bool for this, but maybe returns an empty list as well, so need to make sure that we don't wipe our our existing game list in this case
 - [ ] animate the change of the game order when it is optimised.
 This will be a big job so definitely last thing to do

 Sort dx